Eastside walks:

 Here are five areas that offer a good start for your explorations.

-Bellevue: art surprises in a garden
+Bellevue: Art surprises in a garden

 [ Also: More on Bellevue Botanical Garden ]

-Bothell: an artful view of history
+Bothell: An artful view of history

 A stroll along and around downtown Bothell’s Main Street offers many spots to spark young imaginations about life in years past.
 Look for colorful painted murals on building walls, cutout figures of early business owners and community leaders, and historical photos on utility boxes along the sidewalks.

-To bring this history to life, look for hints that you can still see in the downtown buildings today.
+To bring this history to life, look for hints you can still see in the downtown buildings today.

 Duvall: Look up, down and all around